-Thankyou for your purchase and for choosing a Giclée Studios fine-art print to transform your space!
+Thankyou for choosing Giclée Studios fine-art prints to transform your space!

-If you've bought any of our universal 'easy-frame' print options, you can have this professionally framed or you can frame this yourself a store bought frame.
+If you've bought any of our 'easy-frame' universal print options (any A4 to A1 sized print), you can have this professionally framed, or you can frame this yourself using a store bought frame.

 The most important thing to remember is to ensure you have clean, dry hands before handling your print so as not to damage or mark your beautiful new print.